The setup that I used for winding my first coil.

 1: Determine the output power of your HV source (what ever it is you are using, NST,Obit, MOV, PDT, etc)

-2: This power available will help decide the coil form diameter (this is not the wire diameter - AWG ).
+2: This power available will help decide the coil form diameter (this is not the wire diameter).

 3: Based also on your HV source's power you can decide on the aspect ratio of the coil form.
 (The height of the coil form divided by the diameter.
 A 20 inch tall.
 4 inch diameter form would have a 5:1 aspect ratio) See the Design Page for more information.

 4: At one time people said the total length of secondary wire used, should be equal to a quarter of the coils wavelength.
-This thinking may apply to radio antenna but it is now known it is unnecessary for tesla coils.
+This thinking may apply to radio antenna but it is totally untrue of tesla coils, and has been proven to be false.

 5: Lastly it is simply a case of getting your calculator out, and using the wire tables find a suitable gauge that will give you the correct number of turns.
 The figures given in all the tables are for bare wire, so add around 10% to allow for insulation.
 Also allow for around 5 inches (2.5 inches each end) to be left unwound on the coil former.